 *This post may have affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

-After first learning of the caganer, I was a little bit puzzled.
+After first learning of the caganer, I was puzzled.

 How can such an unpleasant, maybe distasteful act, be depicted in a holy, solemn Nativity landscape?
 An angel watches over the Child Jesus, the Magi present their blessed gifts, the animals peer over in reverence.
 And there he is — a man crouching down and relieving himself.
 Taking a dump.
 Laying a turd.
 Dropping the kids off at the pool.